Arctenox/Tensor_Prism/README.md

 - Enable preserve_norms for stability
 - Use spectral_blend for frequency domain merging

-### Model Enhancement
-Use **Model Enhancer** to improve checkpoint quality:
-- Select target modules (UNet, VAE, Text Encoders, or All)
-- Adjust smoothing and sharpening strengths
-- Apply quality boost for multi-stage enhancement
-- Set blend strength to control enhancement intensity
-- Choose precision mode (FP16 for memory efficiency, FP32 for quality)
-- Select enhancement method (Linear for general use, Attention for focused improvements)

 ### Prediction Type Conversion
 Use **Epsilon/V-Pred Converter** when working with mixed prediction types:
 - Set input_pred_type (current model type)